stonybrook-lin539/main/source/main/02_ngrams_linguistics/03_positive_grammars.md

 ## An important take-home message

 The next section will give a formal proof that this simple conversion strategy will always result in an equivalent grammar.
-By "equivalent" we mean that the two grammars generate exactly the same strings.
+By "equivalent" we mean that the two grammars generate exactly the same strings --- there is no string such that the two grammars disagree on whether the string is well-formed or ill-formed.
 But beyond pure math, there is an important insight here that will be with us for pretty much the rest of the course: one and the same thing can be specified in many different ways.
 Depending on one's criteria, one way may be better than another.
 In some cases, a positive grammar may be smaller than a negative one.
-But for some phenomena it is the other way round, and negative grammar also has the advantage that they can be made more compact by using a mixed format instead of a fixed length for all $n$-grams.
+But for some phenomena it is the other way round.
+A negative grammar also has the advantage that they can be made more compact by using a mixed format instead of a fixed length for all $n$-grams.
+Then again, positive grammars are easier to translate to **finite-state automata**, which we will encounter in a later chapter.
+Each grammar format has its pros and cons.

 There's many examples of this kind of interdefinability in mathematics.
 Logical formulas, for example, can be put into a normal form that is harder to read for humans but easier to implement for computers.
-So-called **finite-state automata** can be viewed as a special case of Boolean matrix multiplication (we'll talk about this one in quite some detail).
+Finite-state automata can be viewed as a special case of Boolean matrix multiplication (we'll talk about this one in quite some detail).
 This may seem bewildering to the linguists among you.
 Linguists like to talk about *the* grammar, *the* feature system, *the* constraints of the grammar, as if those were concrete objects of a singular nature --- like a chair is a chair is a chair.
 Linguistics is driven by the search for *the* correct description of linguistic knowledge.
-Linguists want the "source code" of the language program that runs in the human brain, not just any implementation that behaves the same.
+Linguists want the "source code" of the language program that runs in the human brain, not just any implementation that exhibits the same behavior.
 But this quest for *the* correct specification cannot work for abstract concepts, and all linguistic concepts are abstract.
 When dealing with abstract ideas, you want to be able to conceptualize them in as many distinct ways as possible.
 True understanding comes from the ability to describe one and the same thing in many different ways, each one with its unique advantages and its unique opportunities for new insights.